 Our tribe will be moving fast and light, with a small amount of traditional native southwest corn pinole you will help process on stone metates (and then fire roast) day 1 of the trip.
 We will also be foraging when allowable, and you may just be surprised at how great and revitalized you begin to feel when you allow yourself the opportunity to travel and live lean and light this way.
 Your instructors will be happy to show you the ropes.

 Attendees on this course should feel comfortable in their ability to complete runs of about marathon distance.
 This adventure course provides what may be seen as a significant physical test.
 Trail running and primitive living can be considered physically demanding by themselves, as are potential additional opportunities to swim and do other physically demanding activities that may arise during the journey.
 As this adventure can be quite physically challenging, California Survival School requires that all adventure course applicants have a complete physical examination and receive their Doctor’s approval in writing before final acceptance for attending the course.
 Please note that, even with your Doctor’s permission and California Survival Schools ‘s acceptance of you on the course, there are no guarantees.
 Health and participation risks (inherent and otherwise) remain.
 It’s up to you and your physician to determine if this course is an appropriate choice for you.
 All participants must be aware of these risks and accept them.
-Please let us know if you have any questions.
+All students will be required to carry a personal travel medical and evacuation insurance policy (generally around $60) Please let us know if you have any questions.

 Attendees must be at least 18+ years of age.

 We will be rendezvousing in Boulder, Utah, on private land near the Grand Staircase-Escalante National Monument.
 Further details will be provided upon reservation.

 The closest airport is SLC (Salt Lake), and the easiest way to get to Boulder is to drive from there.
 Some folks may wish to car-pool from airport.
 Please let us know if that interests you.